 For every one of our partners, we commit to two years of a weekly presence.
 During this time we work closely with the classroom teachers to help increase their confidence and skills to integrate the Music for the Very Young program into their daily routines and across the curriculum.
 As their confidence grows and they become more independent, we drop back to a monthly presence, to support and refresh their approach.
 About 250 preschool teachers and assistants have participated in this on-the-job professional training.
 These partnerships are powerful and are self-sustaining over time.

-Weaving Music Into a Day . . . and Community
+Weaving Music Into a Day . . . and Into the Capital City.

 The children in our partner preschools experience music & movement throughout the school day, not just during “music time.”
 Children sing as they form a line, as they clean up their toys, as they sit down to snack – any time that the teachers feel that music & movement lend harmony to the school day.